bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-cert-name:
 : A unique name for this DTLS certificate that can be used to identify the certificate in this object instance, since the value is too long to be useful for identification.
-This value can only be provided when this instance is created, and is not subsequently writable.
+This value MUST NOT be empty and can only be provided when this instance is created (i.e., it is not subsequently writable).
+The value MAY be auto-generated if not explicitly supplied when the instance is created.

 babel-cert-value:
 : The DTLS certificate in PEM format {{RFC7468}}.
-  This value can only be provided when this instance is created, and is not subsequently writable.
+  This value MUST be provided when this instance is created, and is not subsequently writable.

 babel-cert-type: